 The best part of visiting the Atlantis was that the owner knew English so I could ask him for recommendations.
 Even though he was slightly shy, I managed finding few titles of my interest.
-I only wish he didn’t stand on my head while I was browsing 😉 The double storied bookstore also has a cute stationary corner with gorgeous bookmarks (all made in Hungary) and wrapping paper.
+I only wish he didn’t stand on my head while I was browsing 😉 The double storied bookstore also had a cute stationary corner with gorgeous bookmarks (all made in Hungary) and wrapping paper.

-Bestsellers: Right next to the St. Stephen’s Cathedral is the Bestsellers.
+Bestsellers: Right next to Budapest’s famous landmark St. Stephen’s Cathedral is the Bestsellers.
 Going by it’s name, it has a huge selection of books in English pulled me there twice!
 Even the choice of Hungarian literature is massive.
-I settled for a Romanian author and a bag from Penguin Books.
-Befriending the lady at the counter was fun because she told me there was always something going on at the shop whether it was book signings, author interviews or poetry sessions 🙂 The only downside of this shop is that since it is close to all the major landmarks it is usually full.
+I settled for a Romanian author and a bag of Penguin Books.
+Befriending the lady at the counter was fun because she told me there was always something going on at the shop whether it was book signings, author interviews or poetry sessions.
+The only downside of this shop is that since it is close to all the major landmarks it was usually full.

 Do you visit bookstores when you travel to new countries??